govuk-one-login/ipv-cri-f2f-api/adr/0002-CallbackAuthentication.md

 The drawback of this option is that IP address based controls may rely on a range of IPs, which may change over time.
 Without a way for Yoti to manage this themselves it will require an additional maintenance task to mitigate the risk of out of date configuration disrupting the user journey.

-### 3 - Authentication Header with API Key
+### 3 - Authorization Header with API Key
-- Use the optional authentication mechanism in the session notification configuration to provide a Bearer token to use4 on all callbacks for that session.
+- Use the optional authentication mechanism in the session notification configuration to provide a Bearer token to use on all callbacks for that session.

 ```mermaid
 sequenceDiagram